Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Intervention Arm

-The $Z$-bridging estimators avoid directly modeling either critical density, but are more complex than the $Z$- and $N$-modeling estimators.
-The $N$-bridging estimators also avoid directly modeling $\lambda_0^Z$ and $\lambda_1^N$ but are simpler.
-They create an alternate artificial sample $\diamond$ where $N$ follows a convenient distribution $\P_\c(N|\cdot)$ that is independent of $Z$ given $(A_z,A_y)$.
-In the \textit{Pure Weighting} (PW) and \textit{Regress then Weight} (RW) estimators, the artificial sample $\diamond$ serves as a bridge to model $\lambda_0^Z$ or $\lambda_1^N$ indirectly.
-In the \textit{Sequential Expectation} (SE) estimator, the artificial sample $\diamond$ bridges the outcome regression function $\mu_1$ to the empirical version of $\lambda_1^N$.
-In \textit{Weighted Sequential Expectation} (WSE), the artificial sample $\diamond$ plays both roles simultaneously. \begin{definition}[Convenient Distribution $\P_\c(N|\cdot)$] The convenient distribution $\P_\c(N|\cdot)$ is chosen as any distribution of $N$ that is independent of $Z$ given $(A_z,A_y)$ and covers $\mathcal{N}$ the support of $N$ in the $G=1$ group. \end{definition} \begin{definition}[Artificial Sample $\diamond$] The artificial sample $G=\diamond$ is one with a joint distribution $\P_\diamond(Z,N,A_z,A_y)$ where $\P_\diamond(N|A_z,A_y)\equiv \P_\c(N|\cdot)$ and $\P_\diamond(Z,A_z,A_y)\equiv \P_0(Z,A_z,A_y)$. \end{definition} When $N$ is discrete, we can construct the artificial sample $\diamond$ as follows: 1) Determine the set of unique values $N$ in the support $\mathcal{N}$ of $N$ in the $G=1$ group; 2) For each person in the $G=0$ group, create a clone for each unique value $n$, where each clone's $N$ is assigned a unique value of $n$; 3) Retain the original values of $(Z,A_z,A_y)$; 4) Stack the clones and discard the original copy.
-When $N$ is continuous or multivariate, we can replace steps 1 and 2 by creating as many clones as computationally feasible and either sampling $N$ from the $G=1$ group with replacement or drawing $N$ from a uniform distribution that covers $\mathcal{N}$ the support of $N$ in the $G=1$ group.
+Though the $G=\diamond$ group is not real, we can construct an i.i.d. $G=\diamond$ sample with its properties as follows.
+When $N$ is discrete, we can use the following procedure: 1) Determine the set of unique values $N$ in the support $\mathcal{N}$ of $N$ in the $G=1$ sample; 2) Take the $G=0$ sample, create a duplicate for each unique value $n$, where each duplicate's $N$ is assigned a unique value $n$, retain the original values of $(Z,A_z,A_y)$, and stack the duplicates.
+When $N$ is continuous or multivariate, we can replace steps 1 and 2 by stacking many duplicates of the $G=0$ sample, retaining the original $(Z,A_z,A_y)$ values, and deleting the $N$ values and either sampling $N$ from the $G=1$ sample with replacement or drawing $N$ from a uniform distribution that covers $\mathcal{N}$ the support of $N$ in the $G=1$ sample.

+In the \textit{Pure Weighting} (PW) and \textit{Regress then Weight} (RW) estimators, the artificial $G=\diamond$ sample allows density ratios involving $\lambda_0^Z$ or $\lambda_1^N$ to be modeled using ratios of odds functions.
+In the \textit{Sequential Regression} (SR) estimator, the artificial $G=\diamond$ sample bridges the outcome regression function $\mu_1$ to the empirical version of $\lambda_1^N$.
+In \textit{Sequential Weighted Regression} (SWR), the artificial sample $G=\diamond$ plays both roles simultaneously.